splunk-soar-connectors/code42v2/CONTRIBUTING.md

+## Contributing
+For more information about contributing to Splunk SOAR Apps please take a look at our app [Contribution Guide](https://github.com/splunk-soar-connectors/.github/blob/main/.github/CONTRIBUTING.md)!

 ## Set up your development environment

 You'll need a Phantom OVA VM image to run this application.
 To download the image, first